cloudinary/cloudinary_npm/samples/readme.md

 ### Setting up

-1. Before running the sample, copy the Environment variable configuration parameters from Cloudinary's [Management Console](https://cloudinary.com/console) of your account into `.env` file of the project or export it (i.e. EXPORT CLOUDINARY_URL=xxx).
+1. Before running the sample, copy the Environment variable configuration parameters from Cloudinary's [Management Console](https://cloudinary.com/console) of your account into `.env` file of the project or export it (i.e. export CLOUDINARY_URL=xxx).
 1. Run `npm install` in project directory to bring all the required modules.
 1. Run the sample using `node basic.js`.